Presentation Date: November 15, 2021

-- Kristen Hychka, Research & Outreach Specialist, New York State Water Resources Institute, Cornell University
+- Kristen Hychka, Research and Outreach Specialist, NYS Water Resources Institute